Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: Large GEPP growth factors for n

 \subsection{Worst-case GEPP orthogonal growth factors}

 We return to exploring how large GEPP growth can be on $\O(n)$.
 Note first the following elementary result that highlights some of the shared properties of QR and LU factorizations.
-An equivalent statement was used in Proposition 1.1 in \cite{BZ98}.
+An equivalent statement is found in Proposition 1.1 in \cite{BZ98} \jpm{(the only difference is our additional focus on the signs of the diagonal entries) as well as throughout \cite{P24}}.
 I will include a proof for completeness.

-\begin{lemma} Let $A \in \GL_n(\mathbb R)$ be $\operatorname{PP}$.
-Suppose $A$ has a QR factorization (where $R$ has positive diagonal) given by $A = QR$ and a GEPP (and GENP) factorization given by $A = LUD$ (with $P = \V I$ and $\|L\|_{\max} = 1$) where $L$ is unipotent lower triangular, $U$ is upper triangular with positive diagonal, and $D$ is a diagonal sign matrix.
-Then $Q$ is PP and $L$ is the unipotent lower triangular factor for the GEPP (and GENP) factorization of $Q$, and $Q$ is the orthogonal factor for the QR factorization of $LD$. \end{lemma} \begin{proof} Each factor is nonsingular since $A$ is nonsingular while $UDR^{-1}$ and also $R (DUD)^{-1}$ are each upper triangular.
-Now $UDR^{-1}$ is nonsingular so no principal minors of $Q$ vanish (i.e., $Q$ is block nondegenerate) and so $Q$ has a unique GENP factorization given by $Q = L(UDR^{-1})$, while $Q$ is PP since $\|L\|_{\max} = 1$.
+\begin{lemma} Let $A \in \GL_n(\mathbb R)$ require no pivots using GEPP.
+Suppose $A$ has a QR factorization given by $A = QR$ and a GEPP factorization given by $A = LUD$ where $L$ is unit lower triangular, $U$ is upper triangular with positive diagonal, and $D$ is a diagonal sign matrix.
+Then $Q$ requires no pivots using GEPP while $L$ is the lower triangular factor for the GEPP factorization of $Q$ and $Q$ is the orthogonal factor for the QR factorization of $LD$. \end{lemma} \begin{proof} Each factor is nonsingular since $A$ is nonsingular while $UDR^{-1}$ and also $R (DUD)^{-1}$ are each upper triangular.
+Now $UDR^{-1}$ is nonsingular so no principal minors of $Q$ vanish (i.e., $Q$ has an $LU$ factorization) and so $Q$ has a unique GENP factorization given by $Q = L(UDR^{-1})$, while $Q$ requires no GEPP pivoting.
 Similarly, $R (DUD)^{-1}$ has positive diagonal so $LD$ has a unique QR factorization given by $LD = Q(R(DUD)^{-1})$. \end{proof}

-\begin{remark} Since $A_n = L_n U_n$ then $A_n$ and $L_n$ share the same orthogonal QR factor $Q_n$ by \Cref{l:qr lu}, as previously noted.
-While the orthogonal factor has $L^2$-growth factor $\rho_2$ always larger than the $L^2$-growth factor for the original matrix (see \eqref{eq: L2 gf ineq}) this relationship does not hold at all for $\rho^{\operatorname{GEPP}}$ for $n \ge 3$, as seen by
+\begin{remark} Since $W_n = L_n U_n$ requires no pivots using GEPP, then $W_n$ and $L_n$ share the same orthogonal QR factor $Q_n$ by \Cref{l:qr lu}, as previously noted.
+While the orthogonal factor has $L^2$-growth factor $\rho_2$ always larger than the $L^2$-growth factor for the original matrix (see \eqref{eq: L2 gf ineq}), this relationship does not hold for $\rho^{\operatorname{GEPP}}$ for $n \ge 3$, as seen by

 \end{remark}